alanqrwang/keymorph/README.md

 We tested our algorithm with ***Python 3.8*** and ***PyTorch 1.10*** and ***Torchvision 0.11.1***.
 Install the packages with `pip3 install -r requirement.txt`

 ## Decrompressing Trained Weights
 The self supervised pretraining and trained model weights are found in the `./data/` folder.
-Combined the files and decompressed them using:
+Combine and decompress the files and decompress using:

 `cat ./data/weights* | tar xzpvf -`